-The Certificate Program begins with the Foundation Certificate in International Credential Evaluation.
-This certificate attests that holder has a foundational knowledge of credential evaluation and assessment.
-It is based on the core competencies of evaluation, research, communication, and professional responsibility.
-Sub-topics of the competencies are the basis for the Foundation Certificate.
+This certificate attests that the holder has attained proficiency in foundational knowledge of credential evaluation and assessment as demonstrated by evidence of skill in the core competencies of evaluation, research, communication, and professional responsibility as developed by TAICEP Committee for Standards.
 Candidates for the Foundation Certificate must be members of TAICEP.
 Experience in credential evaluation is not required, but strongly encouraged.

 To earn a Foundation Certificate, a candidate must earn at least 100 points through three consecutive steps: professional development, an on-line assessment of knowledge, and a capstone evaluation.
 The Certificate must be earned with a two-year time frame that begins upon receipt by TAICEP of the Foundation Certificate application and payment.
 TAICEP recognizes extenuating circumstances may arise that could prevent candidates from completing all of the requirements with the two-year time frame for earning a Foundation Certificate; therefore, requests for an extension of the two-year time frame will be considered.